AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/report-marketing-spend.md

 1. Download the current Spend file to a CSV
 1. The currency column will display “USD” as the assumed currency.
 You can either manually replace all the occurrences of “USD” or use Find+Replace to change all the “USD” instances to your own corporate currency, such as “EUR” or “GBP” for example.
-1. Save the file then upload it back into Bizible.
+1. Save the file then upload it back into Marketo Measure.
 1. All of your reported costs will now display as the new currency.